 What can I make with it?

-Gluten free pasta dough
+Common pasta dough questions

 I use a combination of '00' and fine semolina flour.
 The semolina gives a bit of bite and structure.
 You could use all '00' or all purpose flour too.